aleksander-gawrylarz/Online-Store-Spring-MVC/README.md

 # Online-Store-Spring-MVC
-### Online-store website made using Spring Web MVC
+### Online-store web application made using Spring MVC, Java, JSP, HTML, CSS
 ##
 On the website you can:
 - Browse and filter products.